-Capital Interest: A capital interest refers to a situations. grant of partnership equity to an employee that includes a right to the equity of the business prior to the date of the grant.
+Capital Interest: A capital interest refers to a grant of partnership equity to an employee that includes a right to the equity of the business prior to the date of the grant.
 Said another way, the employee gets to share a percentage equal to the grant of all of the value of the business prior to the grant.
 A capital interest is determined by the liquidation rights on the date of the grant.
-If the employee is entitled to assets upon liquidation, then it is a capital interest.
+If the employee is entitled to assets upon liquidation, then it is a capital foolishly defines a profits interest as "any interest other than a capital interest."
+In practical terms, a profits interest represents an interest in the future appreciation of a partnership from the date of grant.
+From the date of the grant, the employee will share in the profits and losses of the partnership equal to his or her percentage grant and begin to create a capital account which represents the appreciation the partnership from the date of grant.
+An important feature of a profits interest is that the grantee has no liquidation rights on the grant, only on the future appreciation.